“This is just about getting some numbers.”

 When you project gets bigger the time has come to set up some automated builds, or hire someone who can do that for you.
 This is starting to get professional work, and it should be done in a professional way.

-Do you know how the top of a wall is build?
+Do you know how the top of a wall is built?
 It should have a concrete topping.
 This holds the stones together and prevents them falling down.
 If you put weight on it, it will be distributed over a large area.
 Even old and crumbled walls can be reinforced and hold up a solid roof with 20cm concrete on top of them.
 The concrete topping will make the wall last for a long time.
 It won’t fall apart anytime soon.
-It is not hard to make a concrete topping, if you use the right tools: A scaffold, some casing, reinforcement steel, a concrete mixer, sand, cement and gravel.
+It is not hard to make a concrete topping, if you use the right tools: a scaffold, some casing, reinforcement steel, a concrete mixer, sand, cement and gravel.
 Doing this is some physical effort, but not really hard.
-Craftsmen know how to do that, but more importantly they know when to do that: On top of every wall that is designed to last.
+Craftsmen know how to do that, but more importantly they know when to do that.
+On top of every wall that is designed to last.
 If the wall does not have a top, it will fall apart too soon.

 Automated regression tests help keeping your project together.
-And as a software engineer you know when you need them: In every project that deserves it’s name.
+And as a software engineer you know when you need them.
+In every project that deserves it’s name.

 The bad example

-There appears to be an universal law on construction sites: At least one young male worker is working bare chested, standing in the midst of all these noisy power tools, not wearing ear protection, sometimes not even gloves.
-Every bypasser looks at him and shakes his head in disbelief: By the age of 40 this guy will be close to deaf, missing a finger or two, rendering him unable to work.
+There appears to be an universal law on construction sites.
+At least one young male worker is working bare chested, standing in the midst of all these noisy power tools, not wearing ear protection, sometimes not even gloves.
+Every passer-by looks at him and shakes his head in disbelief: by the age of 40 this guy will be close to deaf, missing a finger or two, rendering him unable to work.
 Discussions spawn whether this is his fault, for he is foolish, or his employers fault, for he is young and probably uneducated.
 We know even though this guy might look cool and good in shape at this very moment he won’t last in his business.

 Do not be that fool in your work environment.
 It is actually not cool to huddle code together omitting all safety protocols.
 And you know better.
 As a software engineer you might not get hurt physically, but getting to work without your infrastructure is unprofessional and in the long run you will not stay in this business.